 To determine if your laptop has Open Firmware or proprietary firmware, see this article.
 (If a system has Open Firmware, then it must also have Open EC to work with charging thresholds.)
 See Charging Thresholds for Open Firmware systems or FlexiCharger for proprietary firmware systems.

 Note: This feature is not currently finished.
-Currently, the thresholds are reset when the EC is reset (which happens when the system is shut down and the power is unplugged.)
+Currently, the thresholds are reset when the EC is reset (which happens when the system is shut down and the power is unplugged).
 Once the feature is complete, the thresholds will be persistent and a GUI will be available to set them.
+To work around this limitation in the short term, you can use systemd to set thresholds at boot.

 You can see the thresholds that are currently set using this command: